ArchiveBox/pydantic-pkgr/README.md

 [![Django Version][django-badge]][pypi]
 [![Downloads][downloads-badge]][pypi]

-**This is a Python library for installing & managing packages with a variety of package managers.**
+**This is a [Python 3 library](https://pypi.org/project/pydantic-pkgr/) for installing & managing packages with a variety of package managers.**

 ```shell
 pip install pydantic-pkgr